DiscoRiver/tiny-bank/README.md

 For simplicity, the design and documentation are both represented in this README.
 In an ideal world I would create design docs, most likely an ERD/PRD with a supplemental ADR doc if needed.

-For a micro exercise like this, I assume you're looking for fundamentals, so that's where I've focused.
+For a micro exercise like this, I assume you're looking for fundamentals, and ability to create something to spec, so that's where I've focused.
+I've built this as I would do a prototype or proof-of-concept, with maximum expediency as I have very limited time (overall I spent about 90 minutes on all of this).
 I am aware of double entry accounting databases such as the one [described by Square](https://developer.squareup.com/blog/books-an-immutable-double-entry-accounting-database-service/), and consensus algorithms such as Paxos and Raft, but have never implemented them.

+Additionally, there are features that I have not implemented but are needed, and it's important I highlight them, but they're too fundamental for me to include in the future enhancements at the bottom of this page;

+- Transaction timestamps.
+- Client/Merchant definitions and resolution.
+- Request/Response models.
+  - TransactionStore is the only struct that has json tags.
+    - Validation of models.
+- Layering of logic.
+  - The exercise was too small for me to utilise my layered application skeleton.
+I've used that before to my detriment in interviews, as it requires a bunch of supplemental tools like task-go, pre-commit, mocks etc. It shows off the full range of my work but is likely too much.
+- I would default to OpenAPI definitions for models.
+It allows for tools such as the typescript generator to make it easy for front end integrations.

+I'm happy to discuss all this, of course, if you have any questions.

 # Overview